calvinchai/opticstream/docs/getting-started/configuration.md

 - archive / backup paths
 - resource usage (workers, CPU affinity)

+Strip cleanup behavior is controlled by:

+- `delete_strip` (bool): if `True`, the raw strip folder will be deleted after compression and backup checks succeed.
+- `rename_strip` (bool): if `True` and `delete_strip` is `False`, the raw strip folder will be moved into a `processed` subdirectory instead of being left in place.

+If both flags are `False`, the raw strip folder is left unchanged.
+If both are `True`, **`delete_strip` takes precedence** and the strip folder is deleted rather than renamed.
+The `process_strip_flow` emits Slack notifications (via the configured Prefect `SlackWebhook` block) on both success and failure, including the strip folder path, raw and compressed output sizes, and total disk usage for the filesystem containing the strip.

 ## PS-OCT scan configuration

 The `PSOCTScanConfig` block (in `opticstream.config.psoct_scan_config`) defines